joelvaneenwyk/oschmod/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: 'Bug'
+labels: "Bug"
-assignees: ''
+assignees: ""
 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

 **Your configuration**

 <!-- Include your configuration and environment info -->

 **Steps to reproduce**

 <!-- What exact steps led up to the issue -->

 **Expected behavior**